-In 2019, 33.3 percent of adults 18 and older had a diagnosis of high blood pressure.
+In 2019, 39.1 percent of adults 18 and older had a diagnosis of high blood pressure.
+This is higher than the state and national rates of 35.5 percent and 32.6 percent, respectively.
 High blood pressure can damage your arteries by making them less elastic, which decreases the flow of blood and oxygen to your heart and leads to heart disease.